 While this investment is a good source of extra income, you also need to spend time doing the day-to-day tasks that are associated with rental property ownership before you can enjoy its benefits.

 One of the most crucial duties of being a landlord is to ensure that you provide a habitable place for your tenants.
-This means that you’re required to do regular property inspections and perform repairs and maintenance to maintain the condition of the property.
+This means that you’re required to do regular inspections and perform repairs and maintenance to maintain the condition of the unit.
 With this, you should set aside a budget for repairs and maintenance.

 Maintain Good Relationships and Rent Collection